vaquarkhan/microservices-recipes-a-free-gitbook/chapters/06-resilience-and-reliability.md

 The relay is a Lambda triggered by the stream.
 Filter for outbox inserts in code, or better, attach event-source filter criteria so user-profile writes never wake the function.
 Configure the mapping for resilience: a small batch size, bisect-batch-on-error so one poison record does not fail the whole batch, a few retries, and a dead-letter queue for records that still fail.

-`put_events` accepts at most ten entries and one megabyte.
+`put_events` accepts at most ten entries and 256 KB per entry.
 A partial success plus a raised exception retries the *whole* Lambda batch, including events EventBridge already accepted.
 That is at-least-once, not a bug you can code away.
 Put `event_id` in the detail, retry only remaining failures in-process, and require consumers to treat `event_id` as an idempotency key.

 ```python
 import json